nmaltais/rhox/README.md

 ![alt text](./images/wired-breadboard.jpg "Circuit wire up")

-Close look at relay part (I'm using 8 channels relay module and channel 8 is for controlling the appliance)
+Close look at relay part (I'm using 8 channels relay module and channel 8 is for controlling the appliance).
+You can connect any device to the power outlet strip to try, eg: a lamp, fan, etc. Remember, this power outlet is connected to your wall with high voltage so be careful.

 ![alt text](./images/wired-relay.jpg "Circuit wire up")